ArpitSachan/Internals-of-Node.js/README.md

  ## Event loop working

 * **A Process** is an instance of computer programm that is being executed.
-* Within a single process we can have multiple thread.
+* Within a single process we can have multiple threads.
 * **Thread has** some instructions that has to be run by cpu (one by one).
-* If we have more than one core inside our cpus we can process multiple threas at a time.
+* If we have more than one core inside our cpus we can process multiple threads at a time.
 * Whenever you start a node code it automatically creates a thread and then executes the code inside that one thread.
 * **Event loop** is like a control structure, decides what a thread should be doing at a given point of time.
 * Node event loop is **single threaded** however some of Node framework std lib function that we run outside of event loop are not single thread.